fscanu/footballSearch/README.md

 # FootballSearch

-A simple react app create as an exercise to understand the concept of the Stephen Grider course https://www.udemy.com/react-redux/learn/v4/overview
+A simple react app created as an exercise to understand the concept of the Stephen Grider course https://www.udemy.com/react-redux/learn/v4/overview

 #### Familiar with Git?